Drutol/CrossHMI/README.md

 * Type of data.
 * Distance between the data source and the user.

-## Thesis:

-Development will prove that it's possible to build unviversal cross-platform HMI for selected library sourcing the asynchronous data on mobile devices.

 ## Features&Limitations:

 * Selection of one library that will provide the data in accordance with IoT concept.